 Can I get my Georgia real estate license online?

 You can complete the majority of the licensing steps online.
 You can choose an online school for your prelicense course.
 You will have to complete a proctored exam when you’re done with your prelicense course, but you can do that at home or at a location of your choice.
 You will have to get your fingerprint background check done in person, and you’ll have to complete the exam in person.

+It takes two to six months to get a Georgia real estate license.
 The longest part of the process of obtaining your license is the prelicense course.
-If you take livestream classes that run Monday to Friday full time, you can finish the course in as little as two weeks.
+If you take scheduled livestream classes that run Monday to Friday full time, you can finish the course in as little as two weeks.
 Taking the prelicense course at your own pace means you’ll have to set your schedule.
-The average time for people to get their Georgia real estate license is three to six months.

 Does Georgia have post-licensing requirements?